Updated: Mar 23

 If you haven't learned the lesson, you are an easy target.
 Just think about it.
 We all have stuff we rather have no one to know about; we have incompetence in our role, mistakes we made, social background, a bad marriage, and things that happened to us.
 We all hide something, and that is normal.
 Who wants others to know that we were fired from our previous role?
 Who wants others to know that we have been accused of sexual misconduct?
-Who wants others to know that we feel like a failure as leaders and, in many cases, have no idea what to do?
+Who wants others to know that we feel like a failure as leaders and often have no idea what to do?
 Who wants others to know that our lives outside of work are falling apart because our spouse just left us or somebody has gotten ill?

 Actively hiding your insecurities consumes an immense amount of energy, and guess what?
 The world is small, and people are intuitive!
 Somebody will know about that stuff and is waiting to use it against you!
 I have done that!
 You have done that!
 We all have done that!